White Crosses

 Are there guided tours?

-While the memorial itself does not offer guided tours, there are various walking tours in Berlin that include the White Crosses as part of their itinerary.
+While the memorial itself does not offer guided tours, there are often guided walking tours in the surrounding area that include information about the memorial.

 What’s the best time to visit?